-On June 15, 2011, we received a settlement payment of \$7.9 million in the resolution of a pending litigation matter.
+On June 15, 2011, we received a settlement payment of \$8.0 million in the resolution of a pending litigation matter.
 We incurred costs of \$2.9 million in pursuing this matter.
-Therefore, we recorded a pre-tax gain on settlement of \$5.1 million net of costs incurred and \$3.2 million after income tax effects.
-The \$5.1 million pre-tax gain is included in other (income) expense as this gain did not relate to our ongoing operations.
+Therefore, we recorded a pre-tax gain on settlement of \$5.1 million net of costs incurred and \$3.2 million after income tax effects for the six months ended September 30, 2011.
+The \$5.1 million pre-tax gain is included in other (income) expense, as this gain did not relate to our ongoing operations.